vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/identity-baseline-evolution.md

 ## Conclusion

-Adding these changes to the governance MVP helps mitigate many of the risks in this article, allowing each cloud adoption team to quickly move past this roadblock.
+Adding these changes to the governance MVP helps remediate many of the risks in this article, allowing each cloud adoption team to quickly move past this roadblock.

 ## Next steps